Over the past several years, I’ve had the opportunity to help thousands of people not only lose weight but to keep it off long-term.

 - Hormone management (with a focus on your thyroid, insulin, and leptin)

-- Diet management (which focuses on providing nutrients and macromolecule ratios which fit your body, activity, and sensitivities)
+- Diet management (which focuses on providing nutrients and macromolecule ratios that fit your body, activity, and sensitivities)

 - Evaluation and management of stress hormones and cortisol